Tenza/configurations/ArchLinux Installation/4 - Installations.md

 paraur -S photoqt
 </pre>

-> PhotoQt will probably be overriden by GIMP if installed first, so consider installing GIMP first.
+> PhotoQt will probably be overridden by GIMP if installed first, so consider installing GIMP first.
 > I prefer photoqt over gwenview due to its simplicity.

 #### Audio Player